mdotstrange/NightmarePuppeteerPublic/DialogueTemplates.md

 * [avc], [avc], [pn] [qg] [v]ing[!]

-**When writing a dialogue between 2 actors you need to use 2 separate text files like so**
+**When writing a dialogue between 2 actors you need to use 2 separate text files**
+* Look at the files in StreamingAssets/AiConversationTemplates to see how they are used
+* Your files must start with with Actor1 or Actor2
 * ![](https://github.com/mdotstrange/NightmarePuppeteerPublic/raw/master/Files/dia2.png)

 **When writing a dialogue to be between 2 actors and not just random lines there are some special variables to use**